petr7410/fab-3-0-decklists-analysis/README.md

 If you are only interested in the analysis, check the [Analysis Links](#analysis-links).
 However, it is recommended to at least review the attribute descriptions.

+In the end, this project ended as html page.
+You can access the analysis folder for md files, but these are using custom css, so they won't render correctly on GitHub.

 ## Overview of Files

 ### scripts/